moul/bits.manfred.life/posts/beyond-defi/index.md

 - **Charity:** Ensuring every donated dollar reaches its destination transparently.
 - **Research & Science:** Reinforcing authenticity in academia and research.

+> "The best way to predict the future is to invent it." - Alan Kay

 ## Uniting the World: The Global Blockchain Web

 With advancements in UX, developer experiences (DX), and the confluence of hybrid applications, the stage is set for blockchain to not just power applications but to drive world-sized platforms.
 Breaking down geographical barriers and cultural frontiers, these platforms will herald a new era of global unity and interconnectivity.